woossi0/suite/docs/usermanual/source/sysadmin/windows/index.rst

 Boundless Suite is comprised of two services:

-#. **Tomcat** - This contains all the Boundless web applications such as GeoServer and GeoWebCache.
-The service can be started / stopped from the :command:`Tomcat Manger` application which can be found by :menuselection:`Start --> Configure Tomcat`.
+#.
+The `Tomcat <http://tomcat.apache.org/>`_ web server that contains all the web applications such as GeoServer and GeoWebCache.
+The service can be started / stopped from the :command:`Tomcat Configuration Manager` application which can be found by :menuselection:`Start --> Configure Tomcat`.

-#. **PostgreSQL** - The `PostgreSQL <http://www.postgresql.org/>`_ database server with the PostGIS spatial extensions.
+#.
+The `PostgreSQL <http://www.postgresql.org/>`_ database server with the PostGIS spatial extensions.

    .. note:: The Boundless PostgreSQL service is only available through the :ref:`virtual machine <install.windows.vm>`.